 The mission of WAGES is to promote the social and economic empowerment of low-income women through cooperative business ownership.
 Our unique strategy is to develop eco-friendly housecleaning companies that provide stable, safe and dignified work for their worker-owners while protecting the environment in which we live.

-And here are two businesses we've helped to inspire:
+And here are four businesses we've helped to inspire:

 BeyondCare is a worker-owned, women-run cooperative child care business that provides safe, stimulating supervision by trained, loving child care workers while promoting personal growth and educational opportunities for its members.